chromatone/chromatone.center/support/donate/index.md

 ---
-title: Donate money
+title: Charity donation
-subtitle: If you want to help, but don't know how – buy us a coffee!
+subtitle: You can support Chromatone development as a free and open source ecosytem of visual music
 emoji: 💸
 date: 2022-04-17
 buttons: